TimIsabella/FDM_3D_Printer_FlowManager/README.md

 - 1x ESP8266 Module.
 You will also need a flash tool and flash module to proram the ESP8266 (there is lots of documentaion online).
 CAUTION: the ESP8266 module is 3.6v, so the voltage must be managed from the 5v off of the Arduino Nano board.
 - Assorted resistors and wires set

 - OPTIONAL: KY-040 Rotary Encoder Module (untested).
-This is what I was goig to use to measure the flow rate, although it was never implimented.
+This is what I was going to use to measure the flow rate, although it was never implimented.

 ![FlowManager1](https://github.com/TimIsabella/3D_Printer_Flow_Manager/blob/main/FlowManager1.jpg)